jhellingman/tei2html/Wiki/FacsimileSupport.md

 Each of these elements are active links, and will link back to those pages (content or facsimile view, to be decided)

-Issue: current code removes unused anchors in HTML, using a Perl script, that needs to be modified, as anchors used by those 'external' HTML files are not recognized.
+Issue: current code removes unused anchors in HTML post-XSLT-transform, using a Perl script, that needs to be modified, as anchors used by those 'external' HTML files are not recognized.

 Issue: our current conventions put the `pb` just before the `div#`s.
 This will lead to the wrong header above the page-image for the first page of a section.
 Need to add check for case that `pb` element is (almost) last element of a `div#`.